oslokommune/ren-besoksteller-gjenbrukstasjoner/README.md

 Then to activate the changes run command:

-`$source .bashrc`
+`$source .profile`

 Or you can restart the terminal.

-Note: after running `$source .bashrc` the python virtual environment will be deactivated and you will need to reactivate it: `$source venv/bin/activate`
+Note: after running `$source .profile` the python virtual environment will be deactivated and you will need to reactivate it: `$source venv/bin/activate`

 You are now set up to run the script :)